 The One Big Beautiful Bill Act was signed into law by President Trump on July 4, 2025, after the House of Representatives approved the Senate’s changes to H.R.
 1, which passed the House by a narrow margin in May.

 The OBBBA, with nearly 900 pages of provisions, reshapes policy across major sectors of the U.S. economy.
 Included in the OBBBA are several provisions that impact philanthropy.
-Three major takeaways are of particular importance as the community foundation helps donors, fund holders, and nonprofits–as well as attorneys, CPAs, and financial advisors–navigate charitable planning opportunities over the months and years ahead.
+Three major insights are of particular importance to the Community Foundation.
+We help donors, fund holders, nonprofits, attorneys, CPAs and financial advisors navigate charitable planning opportunities.

-(Notably, the OBBBA omits several provisions that appeared in previous versions of the legislation, such as a proposed increase to the net investment income tax on private foundations.)
+(Notably, the OBBBA omits several provisions that appeared in previous versions of the legislation.
+These provisions include a proposed increase to the net investment income tax on private foundations.)

 Insight #1: Standard deduction goes higher